corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 This is my own experimental ATProto Record Viewer created on Github pages.
 Static HTML with the limitations of same. \
 [Source code available](https://github.com/corkiejp/corkiejp.github.io/tree/well-known/ATProtoViewer) \
 So you can just download it and run it localy or on your own site.
-Just get index.html, bookmarks.html, BlueskyPostViewer.html and Blueskyessentiallinks.html and put in a folder.
+Just get index.html, bookmarks.html, BlueskyPostViewer.html, Blueskyessentiallinks.html and ATProtoSimpleFeeds.html put them in a folder.
 You would lose the bluesky share on a local system.
 But if hosting your self you would also need the associated PWA files with edits for your server. \
 As it uses static HTML files there is no backend server, no account details are request so no privacy issues. \
 Utilizes LocalStorage for bookmarks, import/export feature built in.